-• Air filter element cleaning
+Air filter element cleaning

-There is a check hose 1 at the bottom of the air filter case.
-If dust or water collects in this hose, empty the hose and clean the air filter element and air filter case.
-If there's a lot for water, please contact your local dealer to check if any water inside crankcase.
+There is a check hose 1 at the bottom of the air filter housing.
+If dust or water can be viewed in this hose, empty the hose and clean the air filter housing thoroughly.
+If the vehicle was submerged, please contact your local dealer to check for water inside the engine crankcase.